chef/automate/components/docs-chef-io/content/automate/ha.md

 - [On-premise Deployment (Existing Node) Deployment](/automate/ha_deploy_bareinfra)
 - [Amazon Web Services (AWS) Deployment](/automate/ha_auto_install)

 ### On-premise Deployment (Existing Node/Bare Infrastructure)

-In this we expect VM (Virtual machine) or Bare Metal machines (Physical machine) are already created and having intial Operating System (OS) setup done.
+In this we expect VM (Virtual machine) or Bare Metal machines (Physical machine) are already created and having initial Operating System (OS) setup done.
 Including Ports and Security policies changed according to requirements.

-After this, installation steps will Deploy Chef Automate, Chef Infra Server, Postgresql DB and Opensearch DB to the relvant VMs or Physical Machines as provided in Config.
+After this, installation steps will Deploy Chef Automate, Chef Infra Server, Postgresql DB and Opensearch DB to the relevant VMs or Physical Machines as provided in Config.

 ### Cloud Deployment using Amazon Web Services (AWS)

 The two step deployment process is as shown below:

 - Provisioning Infrastructure.
 (Optional, if already manually done)
 - Deployment of services on provisioned infrastructure.
   - Installation of *PostgreSQL*, *OpenSearch*, *Chef Automate*, *Chef Infra Server* will be done in this step.